Moon, time and I Ching

 ARTICLE

-Chi is expressed as two structuring and polar principles, yin and yang, as they are represented in I Ching's cycles and the bigrams for Heaven, Men and Earth.
+Chi is expressed as two structuring and polar principles, yin and yang, as they are represented in I Ching cycles and the bigrams for Heaven, Men and Earth.

 According to comments attributed to Confucio, I Ching (The Book of Changes) is the most ancient book in the world because the basic structure of the work might have been developed in prehistoric times, and might have been considered for setting the organization implemented by ancient Chinese sovereigns, before the XXIst c.
 B.C. (who are better known as the Three Sovereigns and Five Emperors).

-Around the year 2200 B.C., in the Age of Xia Dynasty (the first one), fortune-telling was performed by cracking turtle's shells with a red hot iron (escapulomancy).
+Around 2200 B.C., in the Age of Xia Dynasty (the first one), fortune-telling was performed by cracking turtle's shells with a red hot iron (escapulomancy).
 The technique produced heat emissions, so cracks displayed chi as a revealing surface.
-To read the markings, practitioners started to draw pictograms based on a system derived from Fu Hsi's trigrams, although there were no consensual rules for those readings, so the performers was free to interpret the marks in their own ways.
+To read the markings, the performers drew pictograms based on a system derived from Fu Hsi's trigrams, although there were no common rules tp organize the readings readings, so the performers were free to understand the marks in their own ways.

-Using stems is about taking ahead operations that represent the cosmic characteristics of a year (return) by referring to the Moon, its phases, and the interspersed time.
+Using stems require making math calculations, which represent the cosmic characteristics of a year (return) by referring to the Moon, its phases, and the interspersed time.

 A reading begins by separating one stem from the group, so 49 stems remain apart, as there are 49 Moon's phases, plus a fraction.
 The separated stem represents that fraction, and the remaining 49 ones represent the whole group of lunar phases.